nithyaramakrishnan/data-shield/faq.md

 {: faq}

 The performance of your application depends on the nature of your workload.
 If you have a CPU intensive workload, the effect that {{site.data.keyword.datashield_short}} has on your app is minimal.
-But, if you have memory or IO intensive applications you might notice an effect due to paging and context switching.
+But, if you have memory or I/O intensive applications you might notice an effect due to paging and context switching.
 The size of the memory footprint of your app in relation to the SGX enclave page cache is generally how you can determine {{site.data.keyword.datashield_short}}'s impact.